lanl/dfnWorks/internal/Documentation/sphinx-docs/source/intro.rst

 - New dfnGen C++ code which is much faster than the Mathematica dfnGen.
 This code has successfully generated networks with 350,000+ fractures.
 - Increased functionality in the pydfnworks package for more streamlined workflow from dfnGen through visualization.

-What's new in v2.1?
+What's new in v2.2?
 -------------------

 - Bug fixes in LaGrit Meshing
 - Increased functionalities in pydfnworks including the path option
+- dfn2graph capabilities
+- FEHM flow solver
+- Streamline routing option in dfnTrans

 Where can one get dfnWorks?
 ---------------------------
-dfnWorks 2.1 can be downloaded from https://github.com/lanl/dfnWorks/
+dfnWorks 2.2 can be downloaded from https://github.com/lanl/dfnWorks/

 v1.0 can be downloaded from https://github.com/dfnWorks/dfnWorks-Version1.0